jomartin-999/spring-boot-for-vmware-gemfire/docs/examples.md

  the License.
 -->

-The definitive source of truth on how to best use Spring Boot for VMware GemFire is to refer to the [samples](#geode-samples).
+The definitive source of truth on how to best use [spring-boot-gemfire-name] is to refer to the [samples](#geode-samples).

 See also the [Temperature Service](https://github.com/jxblum/temperature-service), Spring Boot application that implements a temperature sensor and monitoring, Internet of Things (IOT) example.
-The example uses SBDG to showcase VMware GemFire CQ, function implementations and executions, and positions VMware GemFire as a caching provider in Spring’s Cache Abstraction.
+The example uses [spring-boot-gemfire-name] to showcase [vmware-gemfire-name] CQ, function implementations and executions, and positions [vmware-gemfire-name] as a caching provider in Spring’s Cache Abstraction.
 It is a working, sophisticated, and complete example, and we highly recommend it as a good starting point for real-world use cases.

 See the [Boot
 example](https://github.com/jxblum/contacts-application/tree/master/boot-example)
-from the contact application reference implementation (RI) for Spring Data for VMware GemFire (SDG) as yet another example.
+from the contact application reference implementation (RI) for [spring-data-gemfire-name] as yet another example.